 I have several devices connected/signed into my Google account – the phone, my iPad, my desktop computer and my netbook.
 This caused more problems.

 Ok I’ll tell Google I need to reset.
 I have two options the first get a text on my cell.
 Great!
 Except.
-It was a cell number from several years and more than one relocation ago, that wasn’t going to work.
+It was an old cell number, remember I just moved, so that wasn’t going to work.
 It’s also worth noting at this point that even when I did regain access to my account I could not figure out how to update my mobile number.

 Here’s how that process works.
 For the record it was a BRUTAL reminder that as far as Google is concerned I am not a customer.
 I am not paying for a product I do not have the normal recourses a paying customer might and I’m not Robert Scoble so my social media efforts at getting help were ignored.